-This is one of the most frustrating faults to get, especially because it rarely jams shut before you start washing, it normally waits until your clothes are nice and clean but you can’t open the door.
-Lots of people force the door open out of frustration and cause extra expense.
+This is one of the most frustrating faults to have.
+Especially because it rarely jams before you start washing and instead normally waits until your clothes are nice and clean.
+Then they get trapped inside the drum.

 Can’t see any water inside

 If you can’t see any water inside, and the washing machine carried out the full spin as normal, then it may be caused by a mechanical fault with the door mechanism.
 Or possibly a faulty door lock.
 Various faults that can stop the door from opening are listed below.
 Plus help on how to open a jammed door.

 Child lock activated

 Many washing machines have some sort of a child lock to prevent them from opening the door.
 Some could be activated electronically via option buttons or settings.